Living in the DRC as an expat

 Cost of living in the DRC

-The overall healthcare system is in a dire state, and expats are advised to budget for the cost of medical insurance covering emergency air evacuation and repatriation.
+The overall healthcare system is in a dire state, and you are advised to budget for the cost of medical insurance, which includes emergency air evacuation and repatriation.

 The DRC has a tropical climate.
-Because the country straddles the equator, its northern and southern regions have opposite seasons.
-From April to October, it is dry season in the north and rainy season in the south.
-That said, the DRC is sweltering and humid (averaging 80 percent humidity) throughout the year.
+Since the country straddles the equator, its northern and southern regions have opposite seasons.
+From April to October, the north has a dry season, and the south has a rainy season.
+Nonetheless, the DRC remains humid (averaging 80 percent humidity) with sweltering conditions throughout the year.

-Nevertheless, an expat's experience in the capital will differ greatly to one elsewhere in the country.
-Most new arrivals report a friendly environment, despite the hardships.
-With an open mind and determination, as well as caution for safety, expats can embrace their relocation to the DRC.
+Nevertheless, an expat's experience in the capital will differ greatly from elsewhere in the country.
+Despite the hardships, most new arrivals report a friendly environment.
+With an open mind, determination, and caution for safety, you can embrace moving to and living in the DRC.

 Fast facts